Payment history: The most important credit score component

 - What types of credit you have.

-While that may sound like a lot to understand, it’s not,
+While that may sound like a lot to understand, it’s not, experts say.

 A weighty factor

 FICO’s scoring system grades borrowers along a range from 300 to 850.
 If you’re looking to improve your score, focusing on payment history is a smart place to start.

 Within the standard FICO scoring formula, payment history accounts for 35 percent of a borrower’s FICO score.
 (The second-most heavily weighted factor — amounts owed — accounts for 30 percent of a FICO score.)
 Although FICO has a slightly different scoring model for Equifax, Experian and TransUnion — the three major U.S. credit bureaus which maintain consumers’ credit reports — that payment history percentage is the same for each bureau’s FICO scoring model.

 The scoring model’s creator says there’s a good reason for that.